 Robinson uses the elements described above to create an image of the human condition.
 The townspeople are striving for the dream of having it all.
 Richard Cory is their role model for this perfect life.
 In striving for what they interpret to be the top, everyone, except Richard Cory, forgets that happiness is more important than money and status.
 With his suicide, Richard Cory shows that having even the greatest financial wealth and status does not mean that a person has everything needed for a fulfilling life.

-Close reading is a strategy that is becoming a current buzz word when educators discuss the implementation of the Common Core Standards.
+This poem can be used for a close reading exercise.
+Close reading is a strategy that is becoming a current buzzword when educators discuss the implementation of the Common Core Standards.
 Close reading is exactly what it sounds like: reading a text very closely.
 Students should:

 - read the text through cold without the teacher telling them the meaning.

 - annotate the text as they read (underline and circle pieces of the text, make written comments, and ask questions in the margins).

 - look for patterns and elements that stand out to them.

 - consider those patterns and elements for meaning.